medialab/xan/docs/cmd/search.md

                              match the desired pattern, instead of returning a row when ANY column matches.
-    -c, --count <column>     If given, the command will not filter rows but will instead count the total number of pattern matches per row and report it in a new column with given name.
+    -c, --count <column>     If given, the command will not filter rows but will instead count the total number of non-overlapping pattern matches per row and report it in a new column with given name.
                              Does not work with -v/--invert-match.
     -l, --limit <n>          Maximum of number rows to return.
 Useful to avoid downstream